 Most prospect users are entirely unemotional upon hearing "and it works without having to write code" and you might as well be one of them.
 Just as we initially thought that all end-user software should be productive without having to program them (such as Excel), most people simply take it for granted.
 But there is a fundamental shift happening in the software space and that's worth a specification.

-No-code stands for a family of tools that allow people to build web applications and systems without having to program them conventionally.
+No-code includes a family of tools that allow people to build web applications and systems without having to program them conventionally.
 This is possible because of the many direct and indirect integrations between different tools, as well as open interfaces (APIs), that allow data to be exchanged more or less seamlessly.
 In pre-cloud times, this used to be much harder to set up and could generally only be achieved through programming.

 A typical application built on no-code might then look like this: